narayana1043/Data-Mining-Project--Walmart-Weekly-Forecast/readme.txt

 on my machine that handled all of the package/module dependencies.
 I wasn't sure how to export the code with all of its dependencies in a manner such that you would be able to run the program.
 If you are able to somehow run the program, you should run the "sams_work/time_series_analysis.py" file as your main, and  make modifications to the code at the bottom of the file, depending on what you want to run.
+As I mentioned, I would be availale for demo if desired.

 -------------------

-Running the Code:

 Output: